 Operation Title Operation Description Type of Operation Grants Management Provides fiscal and administrative monitoring of District and federally appropriated funds.
 The Grants Management team provides fiscal monitoring of over 130 grants and sub-grants to more than 50 providers, ensuring that grant funds are expended in accordance with federal and local grant regulations, conducting site visits, providing technical assistance to grantees and sub-grantees, and providing continued analysis of grant spending to program counterparts.
 Daily Service Capacity Building Ensure that the community and our partnering organizations have access to relevant trainings and technical assistance through the Effi Barry Training Institute and other community initiatives.
 Daily Service Housing Understanding the complex nature of the Washington Regional Metropolitan Statistical Area, this division addresses the housing needs of those residents in the region who are who are living with HIV through our Housing Opportunities for Persons living With HIV/AIDS.
 Daily Service Community Partnerships Ensure that all voices of the community are heard in the development of programs and initiatives.
 We convene several community advisory boards such as the Washington DC Regional Planning Commission on Health and HIV, the Places of Worship Advisory Board, and the IMPACT DMV Regional Coalition, these are important mechanisms to ensure community input.
 Additionally, CBHCP is committed to building stronger relationships and partnerships that foster innovative programming that supports creative and innovative approaches to public health.
-Daily Service Youth STI Screening The District's STD and TB Control Division provides traditional STD screening and treatment per CDC guidelines via the school-based screening and sexual health program.
-Daily Service Health and Wellness Center The District's Health and Wellness Center provide core services include traditional TB and STD screening and treatment per CDC guidelines, PEP and PrEP for HIV prevention, rapid initiation of ART and linkage to care services for individuals who test positive for HIV, treatment and linkage for hepatitis C, mental health counseling, and disease intervention for treatment verification and partner investigations for select communicable diseases.
+Daily Service Condom Distribution The District of Columbia Condom Program distributes both male and female condoms to District residents.
+The program utilizes an online platform to distribute condoms to individuals and District providers of health and support services.
+Daily Service Youth STI Screening The District's STD & TB Control Division and Prevention Division provide traditional STD screening and treatment per CDC guidelines via the school-based screening and sexual health program.
 Daily Service Drug User Health The District of Columbia supports drug user health through harm reduction services including HIV, hepatitis, and STI testing, PrEP/PEP education and linkages, wellness.
 HAHSTA partners with a network of community-based organizations, governmental and non-governmental agencies who serve people with or at risk for opiate use disorder.
 Daily Service